 • Direct and Indirect execution support.

-• RDNA™+ optimized algorithm.
+• AMD RDNA™+ optimized algorithm.

 • 32-bit key and payload sort support